Tucker Carlson is obsessed with Perth

 Normally forthcoming with his opinions, there was one conflict the ousted Fox News star preferred not to dwell on.

-"I'll decide who I hate," he said as part of a long defence of his refusal to condemn Vladimir Putin.
+"I'll decide who I hate," he said, defending his refusal to condemn Vladimir Putin.

 A heckler yelled the name of Carlson's former boss: "Murdoch!"